SharePoint/sp-dev-docs/docs/spfx/css-recommendations.md

 ---
-title: Recommendations for working with CSS in SharePoint Framework solutions ms.date: 11/18/2017 ms.prod: sharepoint
+title: Recommendations for working with CSS in SharePoint Framework solutions
+description: Use CSS to define how your SharePoint Framework customization should look and behave. ms.date: 1/24/2018 ms.prod: sharepoint
 ---

 # Recommendations for working with CSS in SharePoint Framework solutions

-When building SharePoint Framework solutions, you can use CSS to define how your customization should look like and behave.
+When building SharePoint Framework solutions, you can use CSS to define how your customization should look and behave.
 This article describes how you can make the best use of the capabilities provided with the SharePoint Framework and build your CSS styles in a robust way.

 ## SharePoint Framework customizations are part of the page

 When building SharePoint customizations using the add-in model, the solution is isolated from other elements on the page.
-Your code is executed either in an iframe, as an add-in part, or as an immersive application taking control of the whole page.
+Your code can be executed in an iframe as an add-in part, or as an immersive application that takes control of the whole page.
 In both cases, your code is not affected by other elements and styles defined on the page.

 SharePoint Framework solutions are a part of the page and integrate fully with the page's DOM.
-While this removes a number of restrictions that come with the add-in model, it exposes your solution to a risk.
-Because it's a part of the page, unless explicitly isolated, all CSS styles present on the page will apply to it, potentially resulting in an experience different from intended.
+While this removes a number of restrictions that come with the add-in model, it exposes your solution to risk.
+Because it's a part of the page, unless explicitly isolated, all CSS styles present on the page apply to it, potentially resulting in an experience different from what you intended.
 To avoid such risks, you should define your CSS styles in such a way so that they won't affect anything else on the page other than your customization.

 ## Organize CSS files in your solution

 The UI of your solutions often consists of multiple building blocks.
-In many JavaScript libraries these building blocks are called components.
-A component can be simple and define only the presentation or it can be more complex and include state and other components.
-Splitting your solution into multiple components allows you to simplify the development process and makes them easier to test and reuse in your solution.
+In many JavaScript libraries, these building blocks are called components.
+A component can be simple and define only the presentation, or it can be more complex and include state and other components.
+Splitting your solution into multiple components allows you to simplify the development process and makes it easier to test and reuse the components in your solution.

 Because components have presentation, they often require CSS styles.
 Ideally, components should be isolated and be able to be used on their own.
 With that in mind, it makes perfect sense for you to store CSS styles for the particular component along with all other asset files next to the component.
-Following, is a sample structure of a React application with a number of components each with its own CSS file.
+Following is a sample structure of a React application with a number of components, each with its own CSS file.

 ```text
 todoWebPart\components